Chen-Yifan/DEM_building_segmentation/README.md

 ```

 ## Model Setup
-Based on Unet, we add Convolution2D regularization parameter, Dropout layer, and we also modify the number of filters.
-We use Adam algorithm as our optimizer.
+Based on Unet, we experiment with Convolution2D regularization parameter, Dropout layer, and we also modify the number of filters.
+We tried both Adam and Adadelta as the optimizer.

 ## Train and Test
 To train the model:  ```./scripts/train_building.sh```